 German CEFR examinations are offered by the LRC.
 They have been scheduled for the 2013-2014 academic year.
 The A2 exam will be offered on Tuesday, February 18, 2014.
 We will offer the B1 exam on Wednesday, April 30, 2014, and the C1 exam will be offered on Monday, May 5, 2014.
 Registration forms are available at the links provided and payment is due one week before the exam.
 Please contact email@example.com for more information.

 French CEFR (DELF / DALF) examinations are offered by the French Centre.
 They will be offered in June 2014: A2 June 5, B2 June 4 and C2 June 2.
 For more information see: http://www.ucalgary.ca/delf/.

 Chinese HSK examinations are offered by the Department of Linguistics, Languages and Cultures.
-See http://gsea.ucalgary.ca/hsk/ for dates and other information.
+For dates and other information, please visit: http://llc.ucalgary.ca/undergraduate/chinese/hsk.

 Spanish CEFR (DELE) exams are offered by the Aula Cervantes.
 You can find more information here: http://fis.ucalgary.ca/home/instituto-cervantes.